souperthe/cobble-framework/README.md

 BUT, if you are creating a fangame, advanced custom levels with custom objects and gimmicks, or anything along the lines of those two I CAN recommend Cobble-Framework to you!

+What I'm trying to say is this framework will not hold your hand, if you aren't okay with that use something else.

 ---

 Have you ever tried creating something with a Pizza Tower decomp?
 Ever got tied up in the base games spaghetti code?
 Ever got frustrated with how much unused fluff and filler populate the games files?